 Minn.
 Stat.
-Section CONFLICTS OF INTEREST Yes No Workpaper Reference § 471.88, subd.
-4 3.
-Stockholder of Cooperative Association 3u0u.
-4 If the transaction involved a contract with a cooperative association: a.
-Was the officer a shareholder or stockholder and not an officer or manager of the cooperative association? § 471.88, subd.
-5 4.
-Contracts That Do Not Need to Be Bid If an interested officer entered into a contract for goods and services with the governing body: a.
+CONFLICTS OF INTEREST Workpaper Section Yes No Reference 1 r § 471.88, 3.
+Stockholder of Cooperative Association subd.
+4 ICAL - 4 If the transaction involved a contract with a cooperative association: a.
+Was the officer a shareholder or stockholder and not an officer or manager of the cooperative association? manager of the cooperative association. § 471.88, 4.
+Contracts That Do Not Need to Be Bid subd.
+5 If an interested officer entered into a contract for goods and services with the governing body: a.
 Was the contract one that did not need to be bid?
-(See discussion of contracts that are subject to bidding on page 4-1.) § 471.89, subd.
-2 b.
-Did the Town Board, prior to performance of the contract, authorize the contract by adopting a resolution setting forth the essential facts and determining that the contract price was as low or lower than the price at which the commodity or service could be obtained elsewhere? § 471.89, subd.
-3 c.
-Prior to payment of the contract, did the interested officer file with the Town Clerk an affidavit stating: (1) the name of the officer and office held; (2) an itemization of the commodity or services furnished; (3) the contract price; (4) the reasonable value; (5) the interest of the officer in the contract; (6) that to the best of his/her knowledge and belief the contract price was as low or lower than the price at which the commodities or services could have been obtained from other sources? § 471.89, subd.
-2 d.
-If the contract was entered into under emergency conditions, did the Town Board adopt such a resolution prior to payment of the claims in which the facts of the emergency are also stated? § 471.88, subd.
-6 5.
-Contract with Fire Department If the Town Board entered into a contract with a fire department in which an interested officer was a member: a.
+(See discussion of contracts that are subject to bidding on page 4-1.)
+(See discussion of confiders that are subject to ordering on page + 1.) § 471.89, b.
+Did the Town Board, prior to performance of the contract, authorize the subd.
+2 contract by adopting a resolution setting forth the essential facts and determining that the contract price was as low or lower than the price at which the commodity or service could be obtained elsewhere? § 471.89, c.
+Prior to payment of the contract, did the interested officer file with the subd.
+3 Town Clerk an affidavit stating: (1) the name of the officer and office held; (2) an itemization of the commodity or services furnished; (2) an itemization of the commodity of services furnished, (3) the contract price; (4) the reasonable value; (5) the interest of the officer in the contract; (6) that to the best of his/her knowledge and belief the contract price was as low or lower than the price at which the commodities or services could have been obtained from other sources? § 471.89, d.
+If the contract was entered into under emergency conditions, did the subd.
+2 Town Board adopt such a resolution prior to payment of the claims in 5464.2 which the facts of the emergency are also stated? § 471.88, 5.
+Contract with Fire Department subd.
+6 If the Town Board entered into a contract with a fire department in which an interested officer was a member: a Was the fire department a valuation fire department? a.
 Was the fire department a volunteer fire department? b.
 Was the contract for payment of compensation or payment of retirement benefits?